shila-py/semic/README.md

 # semic
-Semiconductor physics, calculation, and modeling package for Python
+Semiconductor physics, calculation, and modeling Python package

 ##### Date: 8/30/2021 (Aug.
 30, 2021)
 This is a work in progress.
 I will be adding code as I go along.